fourteatoo/familee/README.md

    {:title "YouTube", :limit 20 :temporary {:limit 60 :until "2025-07-31"}},
 ```

-YouTube is normally limited to 20 minutes a day but, for the time
+In the snipped above, YouTube is normally limited to 20 minutes a day
-being, one hour a day until the end of the holidays.
-In August the
+but, for the time being, one hour a day until the end of the summer
-usual 20 minutes a day will be applied.
-The Family Link service
+holidays.
+In August the usual 20 minutes a day will be applied.
+The
-doesn't provide this feature.
-The program has to run repeatedly for
+Family Link service doesn't provide this feature.
+The program has to
-this to work as expected.
-See the `-m` option.
+run in monitor mode for this to work as expected.
+See the `-m`
+option.

 ## Misc